hartwigmedical/hmftools/README_TARGETED.md

 - !HOTSPOT
 - AF < 0.9

-Each variant included is classified as ‘somatic’ if AF is more than 0.08 away from the expected germline allele frequencies based on the minor and major allele copy numbers at that loci and the purity of the sample.
-Other variants are classified as ‘unclear’
+Each variant included is classified as ‘somatic’ if somatic likelihood = HIGH.
+If somatic likelihood = MEDIUM, then the variant is marked as 'unclear'.

 The final somatic count estimate is set to = somatic + unclear^2 / ( CodingBases/170,000 + unclear).